 The University of Wisconsin – Stevens Point features a 64% graduation rate, helping graduates earn between $20,824 and $52,107 after completing their studies.
 As an interior design major, you’ll become a part of the Division of Interior Architecture.
 This department sees a 90% graduation rate and a 92% employment rate for post-grads.

 The unique program for interior designers focuses on human needs and preferences when it comes to living spaces.
 You’ll be able to apply your critical thinking skills, technical skills, and creative skills to design adaptable spaces.
 Like other top-ranking programs, this pathway is accredited by the Council for Interior Design Accreditation.

 Students will have the fundamental skills to enter an interior design practice upon graduation.
 You’ll receive a hands-on approach to help you obtain training in design and professional production in many applications.
 Students will better understand design communication, drawing, socio-cultural design, and sustainable design.

 4 Year; Pittsburg, KS

-Attending the interior design program from Pittsburg State University is a fantastic solution for prospective students.
+Attending the interior design program at Pittsburg State University is a fantastic solution for prospective students.
 As part of the School of Construction and College of Technology, students can take many unique courses.
-During your studies, you’ll learn the fundamentals to practice as an independent interior designer focusing on commercial and residential design.
+During your studies, you’ll learn the fundamentals needed to practice as an independent interior designer, focusing on commercial and residential design.